Acts of the Apostles

 Stern suggests that the accusation of "speaking against Moses" implies the alleged blasphemy was asserting that Yeshua is greater than Moses and the Torah has been changed or annulled. and: Grk. kai.
 God: Grk. theos.
 See verse 2 above.
 In Leviticus 24:15 blasphemy is defined as "cursing" God, that is, treating His name with contempt or dishonor.
 The speech is considered blasphemy when it is against transcendent powers.
 The Mishnah says of blasphemy against God that it was only considered an offence if the divine name of God was uttered at the same time (Sanh.
 7:7; Makk.
 3:15; Ker.
 1:1).
 Yeshua was also charged with blasphemy by his accusers because he claimed to be the Son of Man (Matt 26:65; Mark 14:64; John 10:33).

-the elders: pl. of Grk. presbuteros may mean (1) ranked as superior in age, older, older one; or (2) ranked in terms of official responsibility, elder(s).
+and: Grk. kai, conj. the elders: pl. of Grk. ho presbuteros may mean (1) ranked as superior in age, older, older one; or (2) ranked in terms of official responsibility, elder(s).
 The second meaning applies here.
-In the LXX presbuteros translates Heb. zaqen (old, aged; and in the plural "elders," BDB 278).
+In the LXX presbuteros renders Heb. zaqen (old, aged; and in the plural "elders," BDB 278).
 Presbuteroi first occurs in Exodus 19:7 to identify the leaders of Israel.
 It was from this group that the seventy elders were chosen to assist Moses (Num 11:24).
-The "elders" formed a faction of the Sanhedrin and were often aligned with the Sadducees.
-There is no definitive information on the number of elders on the Sanhedrin.
+The "elders" mentioned here are likely the same as the group that tried Yeshua in Luke 22:66.

 and: Grk. kai. having come upon: Grk. ephistēmi, aor. part., may mean (1) to come or stand near in a non-threatening mode; or (2) come or stand near in a discomfiting or threatening mode.
-The second meaning applies here. him they seized: Grk. sunarpazō, aor., take forcibly under control; seize. him: Grk. autos, personal pronoun. and: Grk. kai. brought: Grk. agō, aor., to cause movement by taking the lead; lead, bring, carry, take. him into: Grk. eis, prep. the Council meeting: Grk. sunedrion, a governing board.
-In Greek culture the term originally meant (1) the place where the council met, (2) then the body of councilors or (3) their actual meeting (DNTT 1:363).
-All three usages of the noun may be found in the apostolic narratives of Jewish judicial assemblies.
-With the preposition eis the third meaning seems intended.
-The actual number present in any of these meetings is never mentioned.
+The second meaning applies here. him they seized: Grk. sunarpazō, aor., take forcibly under control; seize. him: Grk. autos, personal pronoun; Stephen. and: Grk. kai. brought: Grk. agō, aor., to cause movement by taking the lead; lead, bring, carry, take. him into: Grk. eis, prep.

 Yet, we should note that the terms "Court of Seventy-One" "Great Sanhedrin," and "Beth din" ("house of judgment") used throughout the Tractate Sanhedrin for the Supreme Court are never used in the apostolic narratives.
 It's possible that Luke intends the Temple ruling council.
 Josephus uses the term sunedrion for an ad hoc group assembled for a special purpose or task (Ant., XX, 9:1, 6).
 Luke might also have meant a Small Sanhedrin (23 members).
 Two Courts of Twenty-Three convened in the Jerusalem Temple, one at the entrance to the Temple mount and one at the entrance to the Court of the Israelites (Sanh.
 10:4; 88b).
 In any event, the council meeting was of men with ruling and judicial authority.